miguelamello/python-fleet-logbook/README.md

-# Python Ship Logbook
+# Python Fleet Logbook

-This is an implementation of a Ship Logbook Service responsible for receiving, collecting, processing and presenting data from "VDR - Vessel Data Recorders" and making it available for further analysis, storage and searchability.
-The primary goal of a Ship Logbook Service is maintaining a precise log of essential ship instruments readings such as vessel position, speed, heading, engine parameters, rudder movements, communications, alarms and many others.
+This is an implementation of a Fleet Logbook Service responsible for receiving, collecting, processing and presenting data from "VDR - Vessel Data Recorders" and making it available for further analysis, storage and searchability.
+The primary goal of a Fleet Logbook Service is maintaining a precise log of essential vessel instruments readings such as vessel position, speed, heading, engine parameters, rudder movements, communications, alarms and many others.
 The secondary goal is to provide a way to access this data in a convenient way.
 For such a task the service provides a "Ingestor Service" to receive data from the VRD and a "Dashboard Service" to provide access to the data though a dashboard.
 The services also provides a "Disgestor Service" to process the data and make it available for further analysis,  storage or disposal through a API so other services can access it.

+Note: In this implementation it's been target a fleet of ships, but the service can be used for any kind of vehicle, as long as it has a VDR - Vessel Data Recorder or similar device.

 ## 1) Architecture

-The Ship Logbook Service is composed of three main components:
+The Fleet Logbook Service is composed of three main components:

 - Ingestor Service
 - Dashboard Service